Body Poem and Dream Poem: Illuminating Unthought Knowns

 Body Poem creates space for you to have a new kind of conversation with your body, where it speaks and you listen deeply.
 The process often brings insight, revelation and epiphany, as well as moments of deep self-connection, care and tenderness.

 The structure of a session unfolds as a guided meditation, where I support you to travel into the waters of sensation.
 I will then guide you in a somatic inquiry to let these sensations speak.
 Having harvested your body’s statements, I offer your own words back to you in the form of a poem.
-Afterwards, I guide you then back out again on to the shore to digest the experience.
+Afterwards, I gently guide you back out of the waters and onto the shore to digest the experience.

 As the body poet or dream scribe, my core intention is to model total acceptance and honouring of you and your experience.
 In contrast to many other therapeutic methods and healing modalities, there is no analysis, interpretation or advice, only your own words reflected back to you with deep presence and profound respect.